 - Feta cheese

-- Put the chopped veggies and the whole grape or cherry tomatoes into a container with a tight fitting lid, and store in the refrigerator.
+Put the chopped veggies and the whole grape or cherry tomatoes into a container with a tight fitting lid, and store in the refrigerator until you are ready to eat the salad.
 It is important to not cut the tomatoes, to keep the juice in.

-- To serve the salad, scoop out some of the veggie mix and put it on a plate.
+To serve the salad, put some of the veggie mix on a plate.
 Add some Greek salad dressing, and sprinkle with olives and crumbled Feta cheese.